darkreactions/platipus/README.md

 │   │   ├── PLATIPUS.png
 │   │   ├── Random_Forest.png
 │   │   └── SVM.png
-│   ├── category_3: the 4-plot graphs of models of category 3.
+│   ├── H: the 4-plot graphs of models of category 3.
-│   │   ├── average_metrics_category_3.png
+│   │   ├── average_metrics_H.png
 │   │   ├── amine-specific model graphs
-│   ├── category_4: the 4-plot graphs of models of category 4.1 and 4.2.
+│   ├── nonAL: the 4-plot graphs of models of category 4.1 and 4.2.
 │   │   ├── average_metrics_category_4.png
 │   │   ├── amine-specific model graphs
-│   ├── category_5: the 4-plot graphs of models of category 5.1 and 5.2.
+│   ├── AL: the 4-plot graphs of models of category 5.1 and 5.2.
-│   │   ├── average_metrics_category_5.png
+│   │   ├── average_metrics_AL.png
 │   │   ├── amine-specific model graphs
 │   ├── success_rate: the 2-plot graphs of all models and of models under each category.
 │   │   │             The two plots are: BCR vs. Success Volume and BCR vs. Success Percentage.
 │   │   ├── bcr_against_all.png
-│   │   ├── bcr_against_success_category_3.png
+│   │   ├── bcr_against_success_H.png
 │   │   ├── bcr_against_success_category_4.png
-│   │   └── bcr_against_success_category_5.png
+│   │   └── bcr_against_success_AL.png
 │   ├── cv_statistics.pkl: the pkl file that contains all the model performance statistics.
 │   └── winning_models.png: the 4-plot graph of models with the highest AUC of BCR in each sub-category.
 │                            PLATIPUS is alwasy included.